Azerbaijan

 Rear Camber – 0.20°

-Geometry adjustments mainly impact grip and tire wear, however on F1 22, like F1 2021, most circuits suit the same settings!
-Stick with high front values, and low rear values in this section for best results for this part of the Austria setup.
+Geometry adjustments mainly impact grip and tire wear, however on F1 22, like its predecessor, most circuits suit the same settings!
+Stick with high front values, and low rear values in this section for best results in the Canada Setup.

 Brake Pressure – 95%